More

 Gradually, the retail businesses are opening up and although the fear persists among the shoppers, the shoppers are assured to return.
 The same study suggests that in India, China and several other large markets, shoppers will go back to stores for luxury purchases as soon as retail opens us.

 Retailers are making the right use of technology to open during COVID-19 and make up for the huge loss the entire industry suffered, around USD 2.1 trillion globally.
-From supermarkets to pharmacies, luxury stores to clothing, making use of mobile technology seems to be the only way forward to encourage in-store buying.
+From supermarkets to pharmacies, luxury stores to custom clothing, making use of mobile technology seems to be the only way forward to encourage in-store buying.

 In this article, let us discuss how retailers are deploying mobile technologies to stay functional during the COVID-19 pandemic.